Cantera/cantera/doc/sphinx/compiling.rst

 * `Cython <http://cython.org/>`_

-  * Required to build the new Python module
+  * Required to build the Python module
   * Known to work with versions 0.17 and 0.18.
 Expected to work with versions >= 0.17.
   * Supports Python 2.7 and 3.2.
 Expected to work with versions >= 3.2.